Varneon/VUdon-ArrayExtensions/README.md

 | `Resize` | `Int` | `T[]` | *Resizes array* |
 | `Reverse` | | `T[]` | *Reverses Array* |

+> [!CAUTION]
-> ### :warning: For performance reasons this extension method library doesn't implement null checks!
+> For performance reasons this extension method library doesn't implement null checks!
 Please ensure the arrays you're accessing with the methods from this library are initialized.

 ## Usage Demonstration
 ```csharp